-In order to prepare most mechanics lien forms (and even some preliminary notice forms) properly, the legal property description must be included.
-This requires research, which, in turn, requires time and at least some specialized knowledge.
-Learning how to research legal property description, or hiring someone who knows how to do so, is critical to properly identifying the property subject to a mechanics lien, and therefore, is critical to the validity of the lien itself.
+Identifying a legal property description requires research, which in turn requires time and at least some specialized knowledge.
+In fact, researching property descriptions was such a burden for zlien, we built a computer algorithm to speed facilitate and speed up the process for us.
+Learning how to research legal property descriptions (or hiring someone who knows how to do so) is critical to preparing a mechanics lien, and therefore is critical to the validity of the lien itself.

 Proper Filing and Service

 The many requirements associated with liens don’t only have to do with the content of the document.
 There are also strict rules for where the document must be filed, to whom the document must be served, and by what method.